QCrypt/qcrypt-website/content/2026/schedule/_index.md

 | Fri, August 28, 2026 | 13:15   | Closing Remarks |

 Please note that the dates and times for the Poster Session(s) will be announced soon.
+For your information, we expect them to take place on Monday evening, August 24, and Tuesday evening, August 25, and they will include a reception.

 <!-- _Please note that minor adjustments may occur as we approach the event date_ -->